liquidctl/liquidctl/docs/corsair-hxi-rmi-psu-guide.md

 # liquidctl set fan speed 90
 ```

-This changes the fan control mode to software control and sets the minimum allowed duty value to 30%.
-To revert back to hardware control, re-`initialize` the device.
+This changes the fan control mode to software control; to revert back to hardware control,
+re-`initialize` the device.
+While in software control mode, a minimum allowed duty value of 30% is
+enforced, for safety, by liquidctl.

 ## Appendix: differences in efficiency data